PolyMathOrg/PolyMath/src/Math-Core.package/DhbFloatingPointMachine.class/README.md

 largestExponentArgument
 	- xxxxx

-This class is detailed in Object Oriented Implementation of Numerical Methods, Section 1.4.1 and 1.4.2
+This class is detailed in Object Oriented Implementation of Numerical Methods, Section 1.4.1 and 1.4.2.

+(c) Copyrights Didier BESSET, 1999.